vippsas/vipps-ecom-api/vipps-ecom-api.md

 Use the idempotency key, `X-Request-Id`, in the capture call.
 Then, if a capture request fails for any reason, it can be retried with the same idempotency key.
-You can use any unique id for your `X-Request-Id`.
+You can use any unique ID for your `X-Request-Id`.

 See the [X-Request-Id in the capturePaymentUsingPOST specification](https://developer.vippsmobilepay.com/api/ecom#tag/Vipps-eCom-API/operation/capturePaymentUsingPOST) for details.